 Sabine is a fully qualified lawyer and completed her Doctorate at the University of Salzburg, Austria, specialising in Comparative Law and Animal Welfare Legislation.
 She analyses and comments on draft animal welfare laws and also writes legal articles about the subject.
 The focus of her research is in the sphere of legal comparison within international animal welfare laws and the drafting of animal welfare legislation with emphasis on current developments and setting new standards.
 While acting as Deputy Chair for the Seychelles Society for the Prevention of Cruelty to Animals Sabine was able to learn about the challenges of applied animal protection.
 Currently she is Legislative and Policy Advisor for World Animal Net, and co-authored WAN’s Model Animal Welfare Act project.

 Maha Bazzi, MS

 Maha is Project Manager of International Policy at World Animal Net.
 She started as an intern with World Animal Net and is now Project Manager for International Policy.
 She received a Bachelor of Fine Arts (BFA) in Graphic Design from the American University of Beirut in Lebanon, and an M.S. in Packaging Design from Pratt Institute in New York City.
 She worked as a graphic designer before becoming an English as Second Language instructor.
 She has volunteered in wildlife conservation projects in Ecuador and in Thailand.
 She just completed her M.S. in Animals and Public Policy from Tufts University.
-The Tufts program has allowed her to harness her varied skillset and translate her passion for animals into a practical career.
-Maha enjoys running distance races, training in aerial dance, and loves spending time with her husband and two cats.
+The Tufts program allowed her to harness her varied skillset and translate her passion for animals into a practical career.